naacl-org/naacl-2021-website/_pages/calls/industrytrack.md

 *What do you mean by real-world application?*

-We are looking for applications that are used (or expected to be used) in the real-world i.e. outside controlled environments such as a laboratories, classrooms or experimental crowd-sourced setups.
+We are looking for applications that are deployed (or expected to be deployed) for real-world use i.e. outside controlled environments such as a laboratories, classrooms or experimental crowd-sourced setups.

 *Can students submit papers to industry track?*